vkleiman/TicTacService/README.md

 After unpacking you can issue mvn test to run the tests

-The service has one method move:
+The service has one method:

+String move(String pos, int sz, char comp, char user) throws Exception

 String pos - initial position

 int sz - size of the board

-char comp - computer character char user - user character
+char comp - computer character

+char user - user character

 Returns new position as String or throws an exception for bad arguments or bad position